Wagga Wagga - South

 Recent residential development output has been above average within Wagga Wagga - South when compared nationally

-Wagga Wagga - South has averaged approximately 92 new dwelling approvals annually over the past five financial years, totalling 461 homes.
-As of FY26, 19 approvals have been recorded.
-On average, 1.9 people have moved to the area per year for each dwelling built between FY21 and FY25, indicating a balanced supply and demand creating stable market conditions.
-New properties are constructed at an average expected construction cost value of $280,000, aligning with broader regional development trends.
+Wagga Wagga - South averaged approximately 92 new dwelling approvals annually over the past five financial years, totalling 461 homes.
+As of FY-26, 22 approvals have been recorded.
+On average, 1.9 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating a balanced supply and demand creating stable market conditions.
+The average construction value of new properties was $280,000, aligning with broader regional development trends.

 This financial year has seen $5.9 million in commercial approvals, reflecting the area's primarily residential nature.
-Compared to Rest of NSW, Wagga Wagga - South records 18.0% less building activity per person, placing it among the 50th percentile nationally.
-New development consists of 51.0% detached houses and 49.0% attached dwellings, indicating an increasing blend of housing types to cater to varying price ranges and lifestyle demands.
-This shift marks a considerable change from the current housing mix, which is predominantly composed of houses (92.0%).
+Compared to Rest of NSW, Wagga Wagga - South records 18.0% less building activity per person and ranks among the 50th percentile nationally.
+New developments consist of 51.0% detached houses and 49.0% attached dwellings, offering a mix of housing types across various price ranges.
+This shift from the current 92.0% house dominance reflects reduced development site availability and changing lifestyle demands and affordability requirements.

-With around 329 people per dwelling approval, Wagga Wagga - South exhibits characteristics of a low density area.
-Future projections estimate an addition of 1,445 residents by 2041, suggesting that at current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+With around 329 people per dwelling approval, Wagga Wagga - South exhibits characteristics of a low-density area.
+Future projections estimate an additional 1,420 residents by 2041 (AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development